PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-05 18:16:48
+Last updated: 2024-04-05 18:17:21
-Random Quote: Ted: "Do not pretend you're not the kind of guy, who keeps a list of all the girls he slept with."Marshall: "I have one.
-It's called my marriage-license." - Marshall Eriksen
+Random Quote: Brother, you're driving the "I-wanna-have-sex-with-her-truck" and its got a huge blind spot. - Marshall Eriksen